-- Submitted in writing within 60 days from the original payment

-- Include a cover letter with:

-- Claim Identifiable information

-- The specific rationale as to why the payment made is not appropriate or needs adjustment - Include necessary attachments: - Copy of the original Remittance Advice (RA) - All applicable medical records or other attachments supporting additional payment
+- Submitted in writing within 60 days from the original payment - Include a cover letter with: - Claim Identifiable information, including but not limited to both member and provider identifying information (must include date of service) - The specific rationale as to why the payment made was not appropriate or requires adjustment - Include necessary attachments: - Copy of the original Remittance Advice (RA) - All applicable medical records or other attachments that support additional payment

-Providing the above information enables the Payment Dispute Unit to properly and promptly review the request.
-Requests that do not follow all of the above may delay resolution Longevity Health Plan will not request additional information and expects the provider to submit the necessary information to substantiate their request for additional payment.
+Providing the above information enables the Payment Dispute Unit to review the request properly and promptly.
+Incomplete requests may delay resolution.
+Longevity will not request additional information and expects the provider to submit the information necessary to substantiate their request for additional payment.

-The appeal must be in writing and mailed or fax to:
+The claims payment dispute must be in writing and mailed or faxed to:

-Address: Longevity Health Plan Appeals Department, PO Box 5850, Glen Allen, VA 23058
+Longevity Health Plan Appeals Department, PO Box 16767, Lubbock, TX 79490-6767